icerpc/icerpc-docs/pages/icerpc-core/invocation/interceptor.md

 This is equivalent to our earlier example except `UseLogger` retrieves the logger factory from the DI container.

 {% callout type="information" %}
-There is only one `LoggerInterceptor` class, one `CompressInterceptor` class etc. These interceptors can be installed in several different pipeline implementations, such as `Pipeline`, the implementation inside the builder created by `AddIceRpcInvoker`, or even your own custom pipeline class.
+There is only one [`LoggerInterceptor`][logger-interceptor] class, one [`CompressorInterceptor`][compressor-interceptor] class etc. These interceptors can be installed in several different pipeline implementations, such as `Pipeline`, the implementation inside the builder created by [`AddIceRpcInvoker`][add-icerpc-invoker], or even your own custom pipeline class.
 Each pipeline implementation just needs its own set of `Use{Name}` extension methods.
 {% /callout %}

+[add-icerpc-invoker]: csharp:IceRpc.Extensions.DependencyInjection.ServerServiceCollectionExtensions
+[compressor-interceptor]: csharp:IceRpc.Compressor.CompressorInterceptor
+[csharp-pipeline]: csharp:IceRpc.Pipeline
-[invoker-builder-interface]: csharp:IceRpc.Extensions.DependencyInjection.IInvokerBuilder
+[invoker-builder]: csharp:IceRpc.Extensions.DependencyInjection.IInvokerBuilder
+[logger-interceptor]: csharp:IceRpc.Logger.LoggerInterceptor